What You Need to Know About Florida Motorcycle Accident Injury Laws

 You Need to Recover for Intangible Losses That Have Changed Your Life

 Non-Economic Damages.
-Non-economic damages are more subjective losses, such as emotional and physical pain and suffering.
-Because they are not based on exact dollar amounts, the following non-economic damages are less easily calculated but no less critical to recovering from the effects of trauma:
+Non-economic damages are more subjective losses such as emotional and physical pain and suffering.
+Because they are not based on exact dollar amounts, the following non-economic damages are less easily calculated but no less important to recovering from the effects of trauma:

 - Pain, suffering, and emotional trauma experienced during and after the motorcycle accident

 - Compensation for a decline in your quality of life

 - Punitive damages to punish the defendant for their negligence or malicious actions